joshuagryphon/plastid/docs/source/concepts/mapping_rules.rst

     base is actually the first nucleotide *upstream*  of (i.e. outside) the 5' end of the read alignment (:cite:`Rouskin2014`).

-  - in ClIP- or ChIP-seq experiments, where a crosslink site (in some protocols detectable as a mutation) within the read alignment, rather than the 5' or 3' end is of interest.
+  - in ClIP- or ChIP-seq experiments, where the crosslink site (in some protocols detectable as a mutation) is within the read alignment, rather than the 5' or 3' end.

 ----------------------------------------------------